hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 ## Instance Store vs. EBS

-- Some Amazon EC2 instance types come with a form of directly physically attached, block-device storage known as the **Instance Store**.
-  The **instance store** is ideal for temporary storage, because the data stored in instance store volumes is not persistent through instance stops, terminations, or hardware failures.

-- For data that you want to retain longer, or if you want to encrypt the data, use Amazon **EBS** volumes instead.
-  **EBS** volumes preserve their data through instance stops and terminations, can be easily backed up with EBS snapshots, can be removed from one instance and reattached to another, and support full-volume encryption.

 ### Instance Store Volumes

+> Some Amazon EC2 instance types come with a form of directly physically attached,
+> block-device storage known as the **Instance Store**.
+> The **instance store** is ideal for temporary storage,
+> because the data stored in instance store volumes is not persistent through
+> instance stops, terminations, or hardware failures.

 This is the closest (lowest latency) storage available to your instance (other than RAM).
 By Comparison EBS storage is storage on a remote network connected SAN